Tordjx/Transferable-clean-label-data-poisoning/README.md

 - [References](#References)

 ##  About <a name = "about"></a>
-As previously mentioned, the primary goal of this project is to investigate an adversarial technique aimed at reducing the efficacy of a deep neural network classifier.
+As previously mentioned, the primary goal of this project is to investigate an adversarial technique aimed at reducing the accuracy of a deep neural network classifier.
 This involves employing surrogate backbones as substitutes for the undisclosed model targeted for poisoning.
 We assess the transferability to alternative backbones and evaluate the performance of our methodology in both white box and black box settings.

 Our initiation into this topic was inspired by the paper [Transferable Clean-Label Poisoning Attacks on Deep Neural Nets]((https://doi.org/10.48550/arXiv.1905.05897)), published in 2019.
 An implementation of their approach can be found in the [convex polytope attack](convex_polytope_attack/Convex_polytope_Attack.py) folder .
-While our code draws inspiration mainly from their implementation for simulation, it has been adapted to an object-oriented structure.